 - Our School of Law held open days for refugees and asylum seekers, providing information about access to legal aid, access to education, recognition of qualifications, and career advice.

 - Dr Yasmin Ibrahim from the School of Business and Management and a colleague, Dr Anita Howarth from Brunel University, have published numerous articles and presented at conferences on the representation of the ‘Jungle’ in Calais and the struggles of the Calais migrants.
 Their articles challenge and question the mainstream media depictions and political rhetoric, and in the process highlight our deep-seated anxieties about the issues of immigration and the ‘Other’.
 Their present research looks at interventions by non-governmental organisations, charities, including Doctors of the World, and activists to ‘rehumanise’ the migrant.
 Two articles are available to download below.

 - Sounds of the Jungle Rehumanizing the Migrant [PDF 472 KB]

-- QMUL researchers recently began work on a major project to document Europe’s migrant and refugee crisis, reflecting the immediacy and necessity for robust academic analysis and evidence in tackling the current crisis.
+- QMUL researchers began work on a major project to document Europe’s migrant and refugee crisis, reflecting the immediacy and necessity for robust academic analysis and evidence in tackling the current crisis.
 Led by Professor Elspeth Guild from the School of Law, the research team will create a database of migrant journeys as well as testimonies from interviews with migrants and refugees.

 - The International State Crime Initiative based at QMUL works in the research areas of refugees, human rights violations and state violence.
 Its aim is to connect rigorous research with emancipatory activism.